 ~ Mullion has a family run chocolate shop.

 ~ Cadgwith is a traditional fishing village with thatched cottages clustered around a tiny cove.

 ~ Gweek lies at the head of an inland creek and has a famous seal sanctuary.

-Cornwall is also famous for its gardens and there is a wide variety to see : Glendurgan, Trebah, Trengwainton, Trelissick, The Lost Gardens of Heligan.
+Cornwall is also famous for its gardens and there are a wide variety to visit and explore: Glendurgan, Trebah, Trengwainton, Trelissick, The Lost Gardens of Heligan.